 At the end of the session, based on what I see is going on with YOU specifically, I’ll give you a series of recommendations.
 This may include anything from Chinese herbs, diet changes and supplements to certain exercises and meditations.
 (In fact, over the years I’ve created a meditation series based on dealing with the struggles of my patients to support them in moving through those tough times.)
 This thorough set of recommendations matches the thorough intake.

-Remember, just because one practitioner doesn’t think there’s anything you can do, that doesn’t mean there isn’t.
+Remember, just because one professional may not think there’s any solution for your health challenges, that doesn’t mean there isn’t another alternative!